 Hammer curl proper form: neutral grip throughout, elbows pinned to your sides, no wrist rotation at any point.

-Common Mistakes to Avoid
+Common Mistakes (and How to Fix Them)

-Variations: From Seated to Cross-Body
+Hammer Curl Variations: From Seated to Incline

 Seated Hammer Curl (Beginner)

-Alternating Hammer Curl (Beginner-Intermediate)
+Standing Alternating Hammer Curl (Beginner-Intermediate)

 Curl one arm at a time while the other holds the dumbbell at your side.
 This lets you focus on each arm individually, which is useful for spotting and fixing left-right strength imbalances.
 It also doubles the time each arm spends under tension per set.
 Just make sure you don't lean toward the curling arm.
 Stay centered.